Sleepwalk - A fingerstyle guitar lesson

 Sleepwalk - The Lesson explained

-Here's another for the 'Beyonds' here at Guitar for Beginners and Beyond.
-I will do some more beginners lessons, I promise, but I just had to get this one out of my system.
-I stumbled onto the original recently at YouTube and fell back in love with this wonderful melody that I first heard in about 1960 when I had just started playing.
-I did a slide version of it last week, now this fingerstyle version as a lesson for you.
+I have fallen back in love with this wonderful melody that I first heard in about 1960 when I had just started playing guitar.
+I did a slide version of it a while back.
+Here is the fingerstyle version as a lesson for you.

 OK, first off, it's in Dropped D tuning, so lower that bass string down a whole step to D. I tried just about every key there is, all were impractical except for G, our favorite anyway.
 Then I decided to drop that lower string to get a nice deep bass note over the many V chords in the piece.
 So this is in G, in Dropped D.